“Chuck and the guys are in the basement.”

 “My daughter is hiding in the keep.
 They thought to draw her out by torturing me.”

-“No, he never touched her; she’s not pregnant.
-They managed to surprise me, but Zadrian is craftier.
-When they’d made their move, she escaped.
-She visited my cell two days ago, but she could not free me.
+“No, though they tried to make me believe so when I’d been imprisoned.
+A creature in her guise came and told me this lie.
+But Zadrian is craftier than I am.
+When they made their move, she eluded them.
+She came to my cell two days ago, but she could not free me.
 She roams the keep.”

 “I don’t understand.
-Why would the sorcerer try to embarrass you and your daughter?”
+Why would the boy slander your daughter?”

 “Revenge for what?”

-“It seems that I am his father too.”
+“It seems that I too am his father.”

 “What the hell does that mean?”
 Rei said.